 Let’s get into the performance first.
-It houses 1080 watt of power, giving you a range of 11 miles with the standard battery and 20 miles with the add-on ER battery.
+It houses 1080 watts of power, giving you a range of 11 miles with the standard battery and 20 miles with the add-on ER battery.
 There is a 26 mph top speed on this board.
 That’s definitely on the high end, speed-wise.
 The board can handle hills with a 30% grade.
 The standard battery is a Samsung 20R.
 Charge time is 2 hours with the standard battery, and 2.7 hours for the V3 ER battery.

-The most notable feature on this electronic skateboard is the latest version of the Meepo ESC software.
+The most notable feature on this electronic entry-level skateboard is the latest version of the Meepo ESC software.
 It makes acceleration both smooth and powerful, with improved braking that reduces jerks.
 Acceleration will also deactivate if the remote’s battery is low, so you aren’t going along really quickly and suddenly you can’t control the skateboard anymore.
 At 16 pounds, this is a heavy electric skateboard.
 It measures 38 inches long and 9 inches wide.
 It can hold up to 300 pounds.
 The deck appears to be maple wood, which is very common.

 Our second worthy mention for a cheap motorized skateboard is the Blitzart Huracane, a longboard.
 It offers both good range and speed, a solid deck, and two-speed modes.
 At under $300, the model is also an affordable electric longboard.